-The film of the journey shows an abandoned vehicle which is probably the one they raided for parts to fix the trailer towbar, discovering in the process that their spanners did not fit the bolts of the French.
-The film of course is silent, but one may imagine their purple prose... why can't they just keep things simple, I mean what's wrong with furkin furlongs, farthings and a five-eighth?
+The film of the journey shows an abandoned vehicle which is probably the one they raided for parts to fix the trailer towbar, discovering in the process that their spanners did not fit the French bolts of wreckage.
+The film of course is silent, but one may imagine their purple prose... why can't they just keep things simple, I mean what's wrong with furlongs, farthings and a five-eighths of far call?

 Both women were very competent mechanics, with Theresa having an engineering degree, so coping with breakdowns though arduous was never seemingly a great problem (except of course when the engine melted).
 They fixed numerous punctures and all manner of mechanical failures.

 Yet another misadventure befell them when the only car in Tanganyika clobbered them on a curve.
 Survived that one almost unscathed - the book says little about their personal problems in the way of fatigue and battle scars.